Loisinga: Economy

 Most of the people depend on agriculture.
 Nowadays, most of people are inclined towards the business.
 Many of them are managing their livelihood by the means of small businesses.
 The most recent trend has been that many of younger generation are migrating to other states looking for jobs or opting for jobs in after a degree or diploma in technical skill based education.
 As a result of all these, the per capita income of individuals has gone up nowadays.
 Some people depend on businesses of handicraft and weaving.

 Culture and Religion

 Loisingha is a culturally rich town.first of all Nuakhai with addition to Ratha Jatra and Bahuda Jatra, every year the people here celebrate the famous Janghadeo Jatra also called Kundadeo Jatra.
 While Jogisarda is famous for the Maha Sivaratri festival around the Jogeswara Temple, also celebrates Dola Purnima (Holi), Ganesh Puja, Saraswati Puja, Biswakarma Puja, Maa Durga Puja, Maa Samalei Puja, Gaja Laxmi Puja every year.
 The village also celebrate drama festival on lord Maa Laxmi, Shri Jagannatha, Sri Balabhadra based on Laxmi Puran on the occasion of Margasira month.

+Civil Servants

+Shri Amit Kumar Meher and Miss.
+Anasuya Bagdevi cracked Odisha Civil Services Examination belongs from Loisingha.